The end of air-conditioning? Asia architects use green solution to cool buildings

 Story highlights

-- Vietnamese architecture firm T3 Architecture Asia specializes in bioclimatic architecture, which they say removes the need for air conditioning units in hot countries.
+- Vietnamese architecture firm T3 Architecture Asia specializes in bioclimatic architecture, which it says removes the need for air conditioning units in hot countries.

 - Heating and cooling systems account for 40% of global building energy consumption, according to the International Energy Agency (IAE).